-The Value of Life: Reflecting on the Aurora Movie Massacre
+The Value of Life: Aurora Movie Massacre

 A big story dominating the news in America has been the young man who walked into a movie theater in Aurora, Colorado, and murdered a dozen people and injured another 58.
 This heinous crime was big enough to stop both the president and his Republican challenger from campaigning.

 There are many questions running through the minds of Americans after this horrific event just as there were after the school massacre at Columbine or the 9/11 terrorist attacks.
 This tragedy struck us to our inner core and made us consider what is happening in this country.

 We can search high and low for answers to why this new senseless loss of life happened.
 The media, experts and pundits have come up with a slew of proposed reasons, as they have for previous mass killings.
 Unfortunately all the words have not prevented the latest tragedy, and this rampage is unlikely to be the last unless we start making some major changes.

 The value of life seems to be declining in the minds of many these days.

 Consider recent U.S. headlines of all-out brawls over syrup at Denny’s, a baby put in the microwave by her mother, a father of 12 beaten to death by three teens and the skyrocketing murder rate in the city of Chicago, just to name a few.
 These are echoed in many countries around the world.

 What has led us down this road to devaluing life?